 EMIL, the mining arm of the Aditya Birla Group, is in mining business since 1950 operating iron ore mines in the Barbil region of Orissa.
 To garner the experience gathered in iron ore mining, EMIL has decided to diversify in to other minerals like coal etc.

-However due to policy restriction, coal for merchant mining is not allowed to private sector in India and the only available route to enter into the sector was through the mine developer cum operator (MDO) route.
-The MDO contractor carries out entire gamut of activities right from land acquisition, R&R, mine planning to development and operation of mine and coal extraction and coal transportation up to the owner's loading silo on behalf of mine owner who holds the mining lease.
+However due to policy restriction, coal for merchant mining was not allowed to private sector in India and the only available route to enter into the sector was through the mine developer cum operator (MDO) route.
+The MDO contractor carries out entire gamut of activities right from land acquisition, R&R, mine planning to development and operation of mine including coal extraction and coal transportation up to the owner's loading silo/CHP on behalf of mine owner who holds the mining lease.
 In return, the mine owner pays a contractually agreed fixed mining fee on per tonne of coal and/or per cum of over burden (OB) basis to MDO.
 Large sizes heavy earth moving machinery (HEMM) are deployed to achieve economies of scale.
 Focus is more on achieving higher levels of equipment availability through Maintenance and Annual Repair Contracts (MARC) given to reputed vendors.

 EMIL is the largest mine-developer-cum-operator (MDO) in the private sector in India.
 EMIL currently operates two projects — Bhubaneswari Coal Mine & Rajmahal Coal Mine, through its subsidiaries Bhubaneswari Coal Mining Limited (BCML) in Odisha & Rajmahal Coal Mining Limited (RCML) in Jharkhand states respectively.